 Neon: refers to a neon-like color that gives a glow.

 Finish definitions were obtained from the description of the nail polishes studied or from nail product distribution websites.
+A finish may use pigments and other ingredients to impart color, texture, or other properties different to color.

 Toenail Sample Preparation